ourcodingclub/tutorials-in-progress/2016-12-11-maps_tutorial.md

   annotate("text", x = 27.5, y = 61, label = "Restock") +
   annotate("text", x = 27.5, y = 59, label = "Area")
 ```

+#### If you have any questions about completing this tutorial, feel free to contact us on ourcodingclub@gmail.com